YangCatalog/deployment/README.md

 The deployment uses several services via container images that are distributed by third parties, e.g. via DockerHub

-* elasticsearch
-* rabbitmq
+* Elasticsearch
-* mariadb
+* RabbitMQ
-* nginx (as the base image of the frontend container, which includes static content)
+* NGINX (as the base image of the frontend container, which includes static content)

 ## Basic Usage